timmylev/DataClient.jl/docs/src/man/getting-started.md

 ```

 Notice that there are two types of store available, [`DataClient.S3DB`](@ref) and [`DataClient.FFS`](@ref).
-Basically, `S3DB` a read-only store ([`insert`](@ref) operations will fail) because data in `S3DB` stores are generated and maintained by external systems such as the [Transmuter](https://gitlab.invenia.ca/invenia/Datafeeds/Transmuters) or the [S3DBConverter](https://gitlab.invenia.ca/invenia/Datafeeds/S3DBConverter) and we want to be sure to **not** make any modification.
+Basically, `S3DB` is a read-only store ([`insert`](@ref) operations will fail) because data in `S3DB` stores are generated and maintained by external systems such as the [Transmuter](https://gitlab.invenia.ca/invenia/Datafeeds/Transmuters) or the [S3DBConverter](https://gitlab.invenia.ca/invenia/Datafeeds/S3DBConverter), and we want to be sure to _not_ make any modification to such data.
 DataClient simply "plugs in" and reads what is available.
-Data within `FFS` stores on the other hand, are inserted using DataClient itself, where DataClient's native storage implementation applies, therefore both reads and writes are supported (provided that the caller has the appropriate IAM access).
+Data within `FFS` stores on the other hand, are inserted using DataClient itself, where DataClient's native storage implementation applies, so both reads and writes are supported (provided that the caller has the appropriate IAM access).

 ## Gathering Datasets

 When [`gather`](@ref)ing a dataset, the `collection` and `dataset` must be specified, but `store_id` is optional.
 When `store_id` is not specified, the order from [`get_backend`](@ref) is used to iteratively search through all available stores until the first store containing the requested `collection` and `dataset` is found (notice that `get_backend()` returns an `OrderedDict`).
 See [Configs and Backend](@ref) for more information about how the search order is determined.
-It is **always recommended** to provide a `store_id` for better performance and to avoid ambiguity.
+It is _always recommended_ to provide a `store_id` for better performance and to avoid ambiguity.

 ```julia
 julia> using DataClient